Rwenzori Mountains National Park

 Seven days to Margherita Peak.

-A direct, demanding Rwenzori route from Kilembe to the high glaciers of Mt Stanley, made for fit hikers who want the summit without padding the mountain into a longer safari.
+A direct, demanding Rwenzori route from Kilembe to the high glaciers of Mt Stanley, made for fit hikers who can move well at altitude and learn technical rope systems quickly.

 Before you commit